jimurick/hospitalstars/README.md

 ## Installation

-This has only been tested on Windows, and the steps to install there are
+This has only been tested on Windows.
+The steps to install on Windows are

 1. Download and install [RTools](https://cran.r-project.org/bin/windows/Rtools/) for your